getify/You-Dont-Know-JS/get-started/ch1.md

 For one, virtually all transpiled code ends up in strict mode even if the original source code isn't written as such.
 Most JS code in production has been transpiled, so that means most JS is already adhering to strict mode.
 It's possible to undo that assumption, but you really have to go out of your way to do so, so it's highly unlikely.

 Moreover, a wide shift is happening toward more/most new JS code being written using the ES6 module format.
-ES6 modules assume strict mode, so all code in such files is automatically defaulted to strict mode.
+ES6 modules assume strict mode, so all code in such files automatically defaults to strict mode.

-Taken together, strict mode is largely the de facto default even though technically it's not actually the default.
+Taken together, strict mode is largely the default even though technically it's not actually the default.

 ## Defined